scrapy/scrapy/docs/topics/spiders.rst

            <topics-addons>`.
 The final settings are available in the
            :meth:`start_requests` method and later.

+           It's important to note that the :param crawler: at the time of execution of spider does not have most of its components fully initialized.
+           As a best practice, consider using the `engine_started` signal handler.
+           It provides a fully initialized crawler right at the beginning of your spider's execution.

        :param crawler: crawler to which the spider will be bound
        :type crawler: :class:`~scrapy.crawler.Crawler` instance